candemircan/naturalcogsci/README.md

 The code was tested on Python 3.9 and R 4.3

+You will also need to install `jq`, which is used to parse JSON files in the bash scripts.
+It can be downloaded from [here](https://jqlang.github.io/jq/download/).

 ## Environment Variables

 The code uses the environment variable `NATURALCOGSCI_ROOT` to determine